imapp-pl/gas-cost-estimator/docs/strategy.md

 2. Is the method of measurement adequate?
 3. What is the gas cost estimation for every OPCODE analyzed?
 4. What is the quality of the particular gas cost estimation?
+5. What are the differences of gas cost estimations for various implementations, and how these might be addressed?

 In order to explore the behavior of programs, measurements and environments, let's conduct a series of comparisons and analyzes.
 List of tests: